Everyone uses passwords to protect their important and confidential information.

 What are the 10 most common passwords?

-8 out of the top 10 most common passwords are only numerical digits (qwerty and password are the only two alphabetical passwords to make the list).
+8 out of the top 10 most common passwords are only numerical digits (qwerty and password are the only two alphabetical passwords to make a list).

 Over 103 million people use “123456”, making it the most common password in the world.
 With a weak password, hackers can crack into your account in under one second.